-The UK is currently due to leave the European single market (termed Brexit) on or before the 31st October 2019.
-There has previously been a 6-month extension.
+The UK is currently due to leave the European single market (termed Brexit) after the transition period on 31st December 2020.
 In the unlikely event that the actual date of departure changes, the contents of this policy will remain.

 The exact agreements that will be in place at time of departure are currently unknown.
 However, a “No Deal” outcome is a likely scenario.
 In this scenario the UK will sever all ties with the EU with immediate effect, allowing no transition period and no guarantees on citizens' rights of residence.
 This has the potential to cause significant short-term disruption to certain businesses in terms of; customs, taxes, import prices, finance, operations, employees, products, regulations and supply chain.
 All future trade from the time of leaving would be on World Trade Organisation (WTO) terms and have implications on the existing supply of all imported goods and services.